ibm-cloud-docs/cloud-logs/getting-started.md

 You can send {{site.data.keyword.cloud_notm}} platform data, and application, infrastructure, and operational logs to the {{site.data.keyword.logs_full_notm}} instance.

 - Use the {{site.data.keyword.logs_routing_full_notm}} service to route logs from your IBM Cloud account to your chosen target.
 For more information, see [Getting started with {{site.data.keyword.logs_routing_full_notm}}](/docs/logs-router?topic=logs-router-getting-started).
-- Use {{site.data.keyword.atracker_notm}} to configure how to route auditing events, both global and location-based event data, in your IBM Cloud account.
-For more information, [Getting started with {{site.data.keyword.atracker_notm}}](/docs/atracker?topic=atracker-getting-started).
+- Use {{site.data.keyword.atracker_full_notm}} to configure how to route auditing events, both global and location-based event data, in your IBM Cloud account.
+For more information, [Getting started with {{site.data.keyword.atracker_full_notm}}](/docs/atracker?topic=atracker-getting-started).
 - Use the {{site.data.keyword.agent}} to send data to a {{site.data.keyword.openshiftlong_notm}} cluster.
 For more information, see [Managing the {{site.data.keyword.agent}} for {{site.data.keyword.openshiftlong_notm}} clusters](/docs/cloud-logs?topic=cloud-logs-agent-openshift).
 - Use the {{site.data.keyword.agent}} to send data to an {{site.data.keyword.containerlong_notm}} cluster.
 For more information, see [Managing the {{site.data.keyword.agent}} for {{site.data.keyword.containerlong_notm}} clusters](/docs/cloud-logs?topic=cloud-logs-agent-std-cluster).
 - Use the {{site.data.keyword.agent}} to send data to a Linux server.
 For more information, see [Managing the {{site.data.keyword.agent}} for Linux](/docs/cloud-logs?topic=cloud-logs-agent-linux).